-In 1994 our nation defied detractors by demonstrating that a country which is committed to principles of open dialogue, reconciliation and non-racialism can indeed peacefully transition from an oppressive regime to a democratic dispensation.
+In 1994 our nation defied detractors by demonstrating that a country that is committed to principles of open dialogue, reconciliation, and non-racialism can indeed peacefully transition from an oppressive regime to a democratic dispensation.

 According to a report from the South African Human Rights Commission in 2017, the percentage of race-related complaints increases annually and reached 69% in 2016/17.
 While the report may be quite dated, it is difficult to open a newspaper or scroll through social media feeds and not find some story marred by racialism.
 South Africa may need to re-tool its approach within the employment sector and how it tackles issues that differentiate its citizens.
 An idea that has been adopted by many international organisations is to tackle the issue of race and diversity head-on.

 Mark Zuckerberg, Founder, Chairman, and Chief Executive Officer of Facebook: